fmos/wp-photonav/readme.txt

 4. Include PhotoNav in your post by entering `[photonav id='panorama' url='/wp-content/uploads/2009/07/panorama.jpg' container_width=400 photo_width=3000 height=200]`.
 Remember to use **unique** id strings and note that the image will be cropped (not scaled) to the given sizes.

 == Changelog ==

+= 0.5 =
+* Enhancement: Horizontal 360-degree panoramas (infinite scrolling) are now supported by the 'drag360' mode.

 = 0.4 =
 * Bugfix: use jQuery offset() function instead of native offsetLeft and offsetTop to compute relative mouse position.